dusty-nv/jetson-containers/README.md

 }
 ```

-Then restart the Docker service or reboot your system before proceeding:
+Then restart the Docker service, or reboot your system before proceeding:

 ```bash
 $ sudo systemctl restart docker